koelle25/icinga2-zulip-notifications/README.md

 Usual procedure for us to test the plugin is to

-* configure the `src/zulip-notifications/zulip-notifications-configuration.conf` file according to documentation
+* configure the `src/zulip-notifications/zulip-notifications-configuration.conf` and `src/zulip-notifications/zuliprc` files according to documentation
 * configure a test `src/templates.conf` which contains the zulip-notifications enabled for host and/or service
 * run the `jordan/icinga2` with an empty volume at first
 * copy the configurations to relevant directories